elitaldev/bergamot-caffe/README copy.md

 * bergamot cafe is a cafe website mainly meant to explore the iranian food with a best quality and a good user experience.
 * The site aims to provide user with a visually pleasing and informative website that is intuitive to use and easy to navigate.
-* This website provides the user with the ability to read and view posts, as well as tools that allow users to search for a particular destination posts.
-* All users who sign up and sign in, can access the features of add post, like/unlike and comment on a blog post of this website.
-* User can access all the features of the website and can read, create, edit, and delete their own posts.
+*  this website gives users the easiest way to make theie order online.
+* the website offers diffrent type of foods and drinks and users can make payment by cash or paypal.

 ## Agile Methodology